DavidGoldman/InspectiveC/README.md

 // Set the maximum logging depth after a hit. void InspectiveC_setMaximumRelativeLoggingDepth(int depth);

-// Watches/unwatches the specified object.
-Objects will be automatically unwatched when they
+// Watches/unwatches the specified object (all selectors).
-// receive a -|dealloc| message. void InspectiveC_watchObject(id obj);
+// Objects will be automatically unwatched when they receive a -|dealloc| message. void InspectiveC_watchObject(id obj);
 void InspectiveC_unwatchObject(id obj);

+// Watches/unwatches the specified selector on the object.
+// Objects will be automatically unwatched when they receive a -|dealloc| message. void InspectiveC_watchSelectorOnObject(id obj, SEL _cmd);
+void InspectiveC_unwatchSelectorOnObject(id obj, SEL _cmd);

 // Watches/unwatches instances of the specified class ONLY - will not watch subclass instances. void InspectiveC_watchInstancesOfClass(Class clazz);
 void InspectiveC_unwatchInstancesOfClass(Class clazz);

+// Watches/unwatches the specified selector on instances of the specified class ONLY - will not
+// watch subclass instances.
+void InspectiveC_watchSelectorOnInstancesOfClass(Class clazz, SEL _cmd);
+void InspectiveC_unwatchSelectorOnInstancesOfClass(Class clazz, SEL _cmd);

 // Watches/unwatches the specified selector.
 void InspectiveC_watchSelector(SEL _cmd);